Practical estate car majoring in value-for-money

 Inexpensive to buy, generously appointed

-Regardless of their names, all Station Wagons come with DAB radio, Bluetooth connectivity and air-con as standard, with prices for the 2016 launch starting at sub-£14,000.
+All Station Wagons come with DAB radio, Bluetooth connectivity and air-con as standard, with prices for the 2016 launch starting at sub-£14,000.

 Many of the interior plastics feel of lower quality than rivals in this segment as there’s a relentless push upmarket for competitor brands, but nevertheless the Tipo’s cabin doesn’t feel either cheap or nasty.
 Our early-build test example was blighted with a few annoying rattles, though, including a retractable luggage cover which refused to sit quietly.